Skip to content

 leetcode.authSync.ownerHeartbeatIntervalSeconds How often the VS Code window that owns the browser auth sync listener writes its heartbeat.
 30

-leetcode.authSync.observerCheckIntervalSeconds How often observer windows check shared auth sync ownership state.
+leetcode.authSync.observerCheckIntervalSeconds How often observer windows verify the auth sync listener through /health.
 60

 leetcode.authSync.secret Optional shared secret for browser auth sync.
 If set, the browser extension must send the same secret. ""